 hLDPCEnc = comm.LDPCEncoder(dvb.LDPCParityCheckMatrix); hLDPCDec = comm.LDPCDecoder(dvb.LDPCParityCheckMatrix, ...
 'IterationTerminationCondition', 'Parity check satisfied', ...
 'MaximumIterationCount', dvb.LDPCNumIterations, ...
 'NumIterationsOutputPort', true);

 This section of the code calls the processing loop for a DVB-S.2 system.
 The main loop processes the data frame-by-frame, where the system parameter dvb.NumPacketsPerBBFrame determines the number of data packets per BB frame.
 The first part of the for-loop simulates the system.
 The simulator encodes each frame using BCH and LDPC encoders as inner and outer codes, respectively.
-Encoded bits passes through an interleaver.
-The modulator maps interleaved bits to symbols from the predefined constellation.
-Modulated symbols pass through an AWGN channel.
+The encoded bits pass through an interleaver.
+The modulator maps the interleaved bits to symbols from the predefined constellation.
+The modulated symbols pass through an AWGN channel.
 The demodulator employs an approximate log-likelihood algorithm to obtain soft bit estimates.
-LDPC decoder decodes the deinterleaved soft bit values and generates hard decisions.
-BCH decoder works on these hard decisions to create the final estimate of the received frame.
+The LDPC decoder decodes the deinterleaved soft bit values and generates hard decisions.
+The BCH decoder works on these hard decisions to create the final estimate of the received frame.

-The second part of the for-loop collects performance measurements such as bit error rate and scatter plot.
+The second part of the for-loop collects performance measurements such as the bit error rate and a scatter plot.
 It also estimates the received SNR value.

 The step method of the error rate measurement objects, hPER, hBERMod, and hBERLDPC, outputs a 3-by-1 vector containing updates of the measured error rate value, the number of errors, and the total number of transmissions (packets or bits).
 Display the BER at the demodulator output, the BER at the LDPC decoder output, and the packet error rate of the end-to-end system together with the measured SNR at the receiver input.
 While the demodulator output presents an error rate of more than 10%, the LDPC decoder is able to correct all of the errors and provide error free packets.